xpmatteo/tddforandroid/manuscript/030-FairyFingers.md

   List<Point> points = new ArrayList<Point>();
 }
 ~~~~~

-We run it, we drag a finger on the screen and we see the following.
+We drag a finger on the screen and we see the following.

+{width=60%}
 ![We can track the user's finger](images/spike-fairy-fingers-1.png)

 At the moment, we draw a single line.
 Touching again the screen makes the line longer.
 The next thing we'd like to do is to draw a new line every time we touch the screen.

 The key here is how we use the `MotionEvent` data structure.
 The relevant fields return the event coordinates with `getX` and `getY`, and the type of action, that is returned by `getActionMasked`.
 The actions we are interested in at the moment are `ACTION_DOWN`, `ACTION_MOVE` and `ACTION_UP`, corresponding to touching, dragging and lifting the finger.
 We can exploit this information to clear the old line whenever the finger goes down on the screen.

 ~~~~~
 public boolean onTouchEvent(MotionEvent event) {
   int action = event.getActionMasked();